Streamlining Your Sale

 You then typically make multiple copies of the report and share them with potential buyers who tour the home for sale.
 Alternatively, the report can be hosted on www.FetchReport.com.
 This is an effective marketing tool allowing your estate agent and prospective buyers to access the report on the internet.

 A sellers inspection is a benefit to all parties in a real estate transaction.
-It is a win-win-win-win situation.
+It is a win-win-win situation.

 A sellers inspection doesn’t kill deals by forcing you to disclose defects you otherwise wouldn’t have known about.
 Any defect that is serious enough to kill a real estate transaction is likely going to be uncovered eventually anyway.
 It is best to discover the problem ahead of time before it can kill the deal.

 Unlike real estate agents, whose job is to market properties for their sellers, inspectors produce objective reports.
-The inspection report becomes a great marketing piece if your property is truly in great shape.
+The inspection report becomes a great marketing piece if your property is in good shape.

 That it has been generated by an impartial party is an added benefit.